1

 • Golden Retrievers are very social dogs that thrive on companionship and interaction.
 They can suffer from separation anxiety if left alone for long periods.
 If you have a busy lifestyle that requires you to be away from home frequently, a Golden Retriever may not be the best choice.
 This Breed does best in homes where someone is around for most of the day.

-5. Long Puppy Stage
+5. Long puppy Stage

 • Golden Retrievers are known for their playful and sometimes rambunctious Behavior, which can extend well into their adult years.
 While this playfulness is part of their charm, it also means that they can take longer to mature compared to other breeds.
 Potential owners should be prepared for an extended puppy stage that includes lots of energy and a bit of mischief.